pirelaurent/cytographDB/public/docs/menuNodesSelectHide.md

 In main menu bar, the icon of clipReport is higher if there is a report inside :
 <img src="./img/clipReportIcon.png" width ="60">

-Clic on the icon opens a tab with current deposit.
+click on the icon opens a tab with current deposit.
 In our last case, the list of tables with columns that matched the regex *prod*
 <img src ='./img/selectByColumns.png' width= "360" >